gpierard/music-listening-behaviour/README.md

 - See if the algorithm can be improved (using for example non-equi joins)
 - Adapt to streaming data where appropriate
 - Test resilience by running with other datasets
 - Expand the testing.
-For example, I used the `src/tests/crosscheck.r` script to verify that the results are the same by using another backend.
+For example, I used the `src/tests/crosscheck.R` script to verify that the results are the same by using another backend.
 This gives me more confidence in these results.
 These types of crosschecks could potentially be automated.
 - Improve logging and exception handling
+- Explore and evaluate alternative ways of defining the kedro artefacts, for example what are the pros and cons of defining the pipelines in yaml instead of python source code?